-Let’s cover four major areas you’ll need to focus on to start off on the right foot: how much to invest, business structure, steps to starting your business officially and how to advertise.
+Let’s cover four major areas you’ll need to focus on to start off on the right foot with the steps to starting a painting business: how much to invest, business structure, steps to starting your business officially and how to advertise painting business.

 If you are already running a house painting business, follow these same steps to take your services to the next level.
 Either way, you know that running a successful painting business is not always straightforward, and we hope this guide will help.